Kitsui/Kitsui-AWS-CMS-Portfolio/Mkdocs/docs/planning and control.md

 #Project Planning and Control

-The following documents have been curated over the period the Research and Development of the Content Management System.
-These documents show the Control measures taken to assess the risks and issues that have arisen and were thought to occur.
+The following artifacts have been curated over the period the Research and Development of the Content Management System.
+These artifacts show the Control measures taken to assess the risks and issues that have arisen and were thought to occur.